bpung05/databaseProj/README.md

     4. Added the CSRF protections via WTF forms.
 I think my security in inputs and within the abstraction from the database is pretty good.
-I think that if you looked through my URLS and front end you be pleased with how I , to the best of young ability, tried to avoid user injection attacks and protect CSRF or other things.
+I think that if you looked through my URLS and front end you be pleased with how I , to the best of my young ability, tried to avoid user injection attacks and protect CSRF or other things.
 Put protections for length and spaces in for username and password in login and creation of users.

 Image
 ![Alt text](image.png)